 Having persistent thoughts about alcohol after quitting or cutting back?
 Many people experience this once they give up the booze, or decide to drink less.
 But what can you do if thoughts about drinking keep interrupting your day?
 How can you stop thinking about alcohol?

-In truth, thinking about alcohol all of the time is an aspect of alcohol cravings, a very common phenomenon in recovery.
+In truth, thinking about alcohol all of the time is an aspect of alcohol craving, a very common phenomenon in recovery.
 And while these can be extremely challenging, there are things you can do about them.
 Below, we’ll discuss how persistent thoughts and cravings work, why they happen, and some strategies to overcome them and stay in control.